Good Mood Food: What To Eat To Be Happy

 🍣 Oggi ci si consola così, da Haruka.
 Un sushi delizioso in corso San Gottardo, recentemente rinnovato, con una qualità superiore agli all you can eat ma i prezzi accessibili.
 Uno dei miei preferiti in zona ormai! #amilanopuoi #haruka #sushi #sashimi #uramaki #tartare #tartar #nigiri #salmone #salmon #seafood #fish #seaside #instasushi #crudite #sushilovers #milano #milan #japan #japanese #japanesefood #food #foodporn #foodie #foodlover #foodstagram #healthy #healthyfood #tuna #lightlunch

-10 walnuts a day keep the doctor away.
+Ten walnuts a day keep the doctor away.
 Seriously.
-Just 10 walnuts a day are shown to lower blood cholesterol levels, which helps to improve blood flow around the body and bring on that good mood.
+Just ten walnuts a day are shown to lower blood cholesterol levels, which helps to improve blood flow around the body and bring on that good mood.

 Eggs are a valuable source of the nutrient choline, which has been proven to lift mood and energy levels.
-Now you have another excuse to order that avocado toast with poached egg, even if some people say it's the reason you're not currently a millionaire. *eye roll*
+Now, you have another excuse to head to brunch and order that avocado toast with poached egg.
+You're welcome.

 Irresistible Creamy, Cheesy Béchamel Tart with Rapini & Eggs by @brat_h_ 👌 👇Get the #recipe & 50+ more Savory Tart recipes from thefeedfeed.com/savorypastry (Feed edited by @kaleandcaramel, Link in profile) or if you ever want the recipe of a pic we've posted on this account go to thefeedfeed.com/instagram. 🌟Remember to share your cooking, baking, and drink making pics and videos by tagging "#feedfeed @thefeedfeed" for a chance to be featured here and on our site! . . .⠀ #foodpics #foodphotography #instafood #igfood #homemade #recipeoftheday #onthetable #Breakfast #brunch #eggs